Skip to main content

 Onsight

 An onsight is the most difficult, ‘purest’, and brag-worthy of all sends.
-It means sending a route – leading it from top to bottom without falling or resting on the gear – on your first attempt and while placing the protection.
+It means sending a route – leading it from bottom to top without falling or resting on the gear – on your first attempt and while placing the protection.
 And you have to do this without any prior knowledge of the route.
 That means no watching other climbers on the route, no help from buddies who might have some beta for the crux sequence, no written guidebook description, and no tick marks on the rock itself – because that can also give the game away.
 Also, that guy who’s just spraying away (dispensing beta even when it hasn’t been asked for) – you want to tell him to shut up.

 Some climbers take onsight rules to the extreme and will argue that even a line of bolts tells a climber too much about a route by showing him where it goes.
 Following that logic, you would then also have to rule out topos for trad routes.
 But then where does that leave us?
 How do you even try to onsight a route if you don’t know where it goes?
 A climber might end up on the wrong line altogether even while aiming for the specific high point or finishing hold.
 At the very least, climbers need to know roughly where the route goes.
 Otherwise an onsight becomes impossible, and we have no use for the word.